Kiesza

 Kiesa Rae Ellestad (born January 16, 1989), known professionally as Kiesza (/ˈkaɪzə/ KY-zə), is a Canadian singer and multi-instrumentalist from Calgary.

-In 2017, she was involved in a car accident in Toronto, suffering severe injuries that required her to take several years off to recover.
-To date, she has released the albums Sound of a Woman (2014) and Crave (2020).
+She has released multiple singles, including "Hideaway" and "Giant in My Heart", as well as the albums Sound of a Woman (2014) and Crave (2020).
+She has also toured, both as headliner and as opening act, and she has earned several nominations and won multiple awards.

 Early life

-Kiesza was born and raised in Calgary.
-Her last name, Ellestad, is Norwegian from her paternal side and her grandfather is from Fagernes in Norway.
-In an interview with Metro, Kiesza claimed that she can trace her lineage to someone who fought alongside Robert the Bruce at the Battle of Bannockburn, elaborating, "There's a lot of Scottish people in Canada.
+Kiesza was born on January 16, 1989, in Calgary, where she was also raised.
+Her middle name is Rae, but she prefers to be called by her first name only.
+Her last name, Ellestad, is Norwegian from her paternal side, and her grandfather is from Fagernes in Norway.
+In an interview with Metro in July 2014, Kiesza claimed that she can trace her lineage to someone who fought alongside Robert the Bruce at the Battle of Bannockburn, elaborating, "There's a lot of Scottish people in Canada.
 Tons.
-My grandpa was of Scottish heritage—he was of the black Douglases".
+My grandpa was of Scottish heritage—he was of the black Douglases."

-At thirteen, Kiesza took a sailing class at summer camp, and continued her interest past age 16, when she took part in the Sail and Life Training Society (SALTS) program.
-She later became a sailing instructor at the Glenmore Sailing School in 2007.
-A year after, she joined the reserves of the Royal Canadian Navy along with her brother, becoming a NavCom (Naval Communicator).
-It was while she was at crew singalongs at the Navy that she taught herself to play guitar.
+At 13, Kiesza took a sailing class at summer camp and continued her interest past age 16, when she took part in the Sail and Life Training Society program.
+She later became a sailing instructor at the Glenmore Sailing School, in 2007.
+A year after, she joined the reserves of the Royal Canadian Navy, along with her brother, becoming a Naval Communicator.
+She taught herself to play guitar during crew singalongs in the Navy.

 Meanwhile, she also entered the Miss Universe Canada pageant.
 She stated that her time in the Navy motivated her to give away 4,500 CDs to Canadian troops serving in Afghanistan in 2008.
-Kiesza took part in the Young Canadians, where she trained in jazz and tap dancing, as well as theatre.
+Kiesza took part in the Young Canadians program, a singing and dancing group that performed at the Calgary Stampede, where she trained in jazz and tap dancing as well as theatre.
 She also trained as a ballerina, but a knee injury at age 15 ended her ballet career.
 When Kiesza was 18, she said that her parents' divorce inspired her to write her first song as a way of expressing her feelings.
-The same year, she heard a song of hers played on the radio.
+The same year, she heard one of her songs played on the radio.